cxcd/8080-emulator/README.md

-# 8080-emulator
+# 8080 Emulator

-Currently in development
+Work in progress...